mmakaay/home-assistant-configs/doc/BeNext/BeNext_MoLite.md

 I can't get them to work currently.

 ## Force a configuration update of the sensor

+At this point, the configuration is ready.
+However, this configuration might not have been sent to the motion sensor, since the sensor needs to be awake for this to work.

 To force a configuration update, remove the back panel and put it back.
 This triggers the sensor to report itself as awake.
 After this, the configuration on the sensor